AI Legislative and Regulatory Efforts Pick Up Steam: What We’re Watching

 American Privacy Rights Act

 Last week, the House Energy and Commerce Committee abruptly canceled a scheduled markup of the latest American Privacy Rights Act (APRA) discussion draft, Congress’s most recent comprehensive privacy proposal.
-Privacy advocates welcomed the cancellation, strongly opposing the removal of AI and civil rights protections in the latest draft.
+Some privacy advocates welcomed the cancellation, strongly opposing the removal of AI and civil rights protections in the latest draft.
 These protections included prohibitions against algorithmic discrimination and requirements for transparency and impact assessments for AI systems.

 At present, it seems APRA may not advance as far as the 2022 American Data Privacy and Protection Act, which was passed out of the Energy and Commerce Committee but ultimately never received a floor vote.
 With the August recess and October break ahead of the November elections approaching, the likelihood of any comprehensive privacy legislation reaching the House floor this year seems dim.
 However, we will continue to monitor these federal legislative efforts and their potential impact on AI providers.